Block of Four

-This colorful block of four was issued to honor the 200th anniversary of the first circus performance in the U.S., which was held in Philadelphia in 1793.
+Why the stamp was issued: This block of four stamps was issued in honor of the 200th anniversary of the first circus in the US.
+It took place on April 3, 1793 in Philadelphia.

 About the stamp design: The stamps are semi-jumbo size.
 The designs show the work of painter Steve McCracken.
 He created images that reflect art found on posters.
 The portion of a yellow oval found on each stamp represents a spotlight.